arenaxr/arena-docs/content/3d-content/matterport.md

 # Scanning a Large Space with Matterport
 For higher fidelity models, we use the [Leica BLK360](https://shop.leica-geosystems.com/leica-blk/blk360/product-details), a terrestrial laser scanner (TLS) with registered 360 color images.
-Using the BLK360, along with 3D reconstruction software (e.g. Leica’s [Cyclone FIELD 360](https://leica-geosystems.com/en-us/products/laser-scanners/software/leica-cyclone/leica-cyclone-field-360), or [Matterport](https://matterport.com)), we create 3D models of physical spaces that can easily be imported into ARENA.
+Using the BLK360, along with 3D reconstruction software (e.g. Leica's [Cyclone FIELD 360](https://leica-geosystems.com/en-us/products/laser-scanners/software/leica-cyclone/leica-cyclone-field-360), or [Matterport](https://matterport.com)), we create 3D models of physical spaces that can easily be imported into ARENA.

 {% include alert type="info" title="$$$" content="Be sure to check the software pricing model, since these software packages may charge you to retrieve the final GLTF." %}